Nov 18, 2021

 Can I play Skyweaver without buying and selling anything?

 Absolutely!
 If you have no interest in buying and selling cards, there is no need to participate in the Skyweaver Market.
 But if you want to gift your Silver and Gold cards to your friends, then, you must use your Sequence Wallet to do that.
 You can collect the entire card collection (Base version) for free in a reasonable timeframe just by playing the game and leveling up.
 We also have a unique game type called Discovery where both players are given a randomly generated deck of cards for every match.
 Not only is Discovery a great way to jump into the game and start learning, but it also offers free Silver cards just for playing!
 How does this work?
 Well, every week, the top Discovery and Constructed players on the ranked leaderboards will receive free tradable Silver cards!
 More info on this in our Economy Overview blog post here.

 📝 During Soft Launch Horizon will pay for all network fees that occur in Skyweaver such as trading, buying, or selling.
 We can’t promise that we’ll cover gas fees forever, but we’ll let you know if we plan to stop.

 Where can I read more about Niftyswap?

 We believe decentralized trading protocols like Niftyswap have the potential to change the way games are played forever.
 Opening the doors to what has traditionally been a closed system brings new life to the world of gaming.
 We are beyond excited to be one of the first teams to try this out with all of you.
-If you would like to learn more about this system and the technical functions behind it, check out the specifications document on the Niftyswap Github.
+If you would like to learn more about this system check out this article.
+And if you're interested in the technical functions behind it, check out the specifications document on Github.

-To chat with the rest of the Horizon team and our community, join our Discord server!
-Subscribe to our subreddit to share your ideas, and follow the Skyweaver account on Twitter or Instagram if you just want to say hey!
+To chat with the rest of the community and the Horizon team, join our Discord server!
+Subscribe to our subreddit to share your ideas, and be sure to follow us on Twitter or Instagram!
+Also—we’re on TikTok too!